Smoothing, scattering, and a conjecture of Fukaya

 \subsubsection{Explicit gluing away from codimension $2$}

 When we define the sheaves $\bva{k}^{*}_{\alpha}$'s in \S \ref{subsubsec:local_deformation_data}, the open subset $W_{\alpha}$ is taken to be a sufficiently small neighborhood of $x \in \reint(\tau)$ for some $\tau \in \pdecomp$.
 In fact, we can choose one of these open subsets to be the large open dense subset $W_0$.
-In this subsection, we give a construction of the sheaves $\bva{k}^*_0$ and $\tbva{k}{}^*_{0}$ over $W_0$ using an explicit gluing of the underlying complex analytic space.
+In this subsection, we construct the sheaves $\bva{k}^*_0$ and $\tbva{k}{}^*_{0}$ on $W_0$ using an explicit gluing of the underlying complex analytic space.